Deep Sea 129: The price Silent Warriors pay

 VQ-1 EC-121M BuNo135749, shot down, April 15, 1969

 On April 15, 1969 a North Korean MiG-21 shot down a US Navy EC-121M electronic surveillance aircraft assigned to Fleet Air Reconnaissance Squadron One (VQ-1) Atsugi, Japan, BuNo 135749, c/n 4316.
 She was shot down over the Sea of Japan about 100 nm off the coast of the Democratic Republic of Korea (DPRK), North Korea, in international waters.
 There were 31 American souls aboard, all lost, only two bodies recovered.
 The EC-121 was unarmed and had no escort.
-It was flying out there alone, just as so many others had and still do.
+She was flying out there alone, just as so many others had done and still do.

 The US, President Richard Nixon at the helm, did not retaliate.
 The purpose of this story is to try to understand why.